 You've heard the expression, "The early bird gets the worm, but the second mouse gets the cheese."
 Which would you prefer?
 You are probably not terribly fond of worms.
 You don't even want to think about what the first mouse gets.

-What does this have to do with self-publishing?
+What does that have to do with self-publishing?
 Quite a lot, actually.
 The publishing industry has undergone something of a seismic shift in the past year.
-If you follow internet discussions about traditional publishing, you'll find authors being urged to make the shift to ebooks and self-publishing, because that's where the "cheese" is.
+If you follow internet discussions about traditional publishing, you'll find authors being urged to make the shift to e-books and self-publishing, because that's where the "cheese" is.

 Now she is willing to share her story.
 She blogged about her experiences, starting with the first decision about self-publication.
 She kept track of her success and failures.
 She offered snippets of advice to other would-be writers.
 Now all those crumbs of information come together in an anecdotal account of what she learned and what you, too, need to know in order to get your piece of the cheese.

 - Manufacturer: Katzenhaus Books

 - Make A Killing On Kindle (Without Blogging, Facebook Or Twitter).
 The Guerilla Marketer's Guide To Selling Ebooks On Amazon

 - Pictures on Kindle: Self Publishing Your Kindle Book with Photos, Paintings, Drawings, and Other Graphics, or Tips on Formatting Your Images So Your Ebook Doesn't Look Horrible (Like Everyone Else's)

 - How to Make, Market and Sell Ebooks - All for Free

 - Outlining Your Novel: Map Your Way to Success

 - Write Great Fiction Revision And Self-Editing